 Ideally, your writer will have experience creating, you know, actual digital marketing content.
 The perfect candidate may be difficult to find – or prohibitively expensive to work with.
 The truth is that each of the previously mentioned writing fields offer skills that can be applied to content marketing.
 Academics, for instance, have a nose for research, making them adept at heftier pieces like white papers.
 Journalists know how to present material without a shred of bias, allowing them to build credibility with an audience.
 Marketers and advertisers know the ins and outs of brand messaging, giving your content the right voice and tone in every scenario.

 The key is to build around those strengths to create a more well-rounded content writer who can balance all the demands involved in creating website content.

 It’s just as important to work with a writer who has created content with your type of audience in mind in the past.
 Try to get as granular as possible, but don’t expect to necessarily find someone who has covered your specific market niche.
 Getting someone who’s already familiar and comfortable with your broader industry and its driving forces is quite the coup, so don’t get too greedy.

 Failing that, you can pull from industries that are comparable in scope and reader sophistication.
-A writer with a background in fintech may not be completely up to speed on the finer points of health care technology, but odds are they’ll be able to figure it out.
+A writer with a background in fintech software development may not be completely up to speed on the finer points of health care technology, but odds are they’ll be able to figure it out.
 Both industries are concerned with similar pain points like regulatory issues, integrating emerging technology into legacy systems and providing high-quality services – even if the specifics are wildly different.
 If you can’t find the perfect match, it’s the next best thing.